-The Alliance represents 40% of the U.S. population and a $9 trillion economy – an economy larger than all countries but the United States and China.
+The Alliance represents 40 percent of the U.S. population and a $9 trillion economy – an economy larger than all countries but the United States and China.
 The climate and clean energy policies in Alliance states have attracted billions of dollars of new investment and helped create more than 1.3 million clean energy jobs, nearly half the U.S. total.

-Independent analysis highlighted in the Alliance’s 2017 Annual Report shows that Alliance states are not only outpacing non-Alliance states in reducing their emissions, they are also growing their economies at a faster pace.
-Between 2005 and 2015, Alliance States reduced their emissions by 15% compared to 10% for the rest of the country.
-In that same time period, per capita economic output in Alliance States expanded twice as fast as in the rest of the country grew by only 14 percent.
+Independent analysis highlighted in the Alliance’s 2018 Annual Report shows that Alliance states are not only outpacing non-Alliance states in reducing their emissions, they are also growing their economies at a faster pace.
+Between 2005 and 2016, Alliance States reduced their emissions by 14 percent compared to 11 percent for the rest of the country.
+In that same time period, the combined economic output of Alliance states grew by 16 percent while the rest of the country grew by only 14 percent.
 The Alliance is demonstrating that climate leadership and economic growth go hand-in-hand.

 To learn more about our principles, commitment to action, and priorities for cooperation, download our fact sheet below.